marmotgraph/marmotgraph-core/docs/components.md

 **Database:** ArangoDB (kg-authentication)

 ## Dependencies
-KG Core has the following dependencies on external services
+MarmotGraph Core has the following dependencies on external services

 - Keycloak / iam.ebrains.eu: For authentication